2018 Week 5: Youth and Family Wellness

 (Names have been changed to preserve privacy.)

 This has probably been the most chaotic and emotional week of my entire internship.
 On Tuesday, a youth sat on the steps of the organization threatening suicide after personal issues left him distraught and in tears.
 In his moment of despair, he had carved the name of his child into his left arm, leaving it raw and bloodied.
 There is no training to prepare you to see such a self-inflicted gruesome act in person.
-While I did not directly go to help the situation, just watching from our first floor window as I prepared the first-aid supplies left me in a pure haze.
+While I did not directly go to help the situation, just watching from our first-floor window as I prepared the first-aid supplies left me in a pure haze.
 It was nearly too much to process, but a teary phone call with my mother after work got me through.
 The stress of this situation only compounded onto the maintenance issues in the office, which left everyone running around all week.
 Trying to keep my emotions in check, and remain flexible as I rolled with the punches left my mind running.
 Getting to the end of the week was not only something I wanted, but time away that I needed.
 This only reinforced the need for me to consider my own self-care in completing this line of work that I found to be extremely rewarding.
 While for many this may be a one-summer internship, I have built so many relationships at YES that I know it is not a place I can easily leave.
 Despite the emotional strain and constant movement, it is a place where I can call home.
 So many of the youth just appreciate having a place to go that cares for them, when so many have let them down.

 The most rewarding part of this week was as my friends and I left the Caribbean Parade to see a youth with her children walking in front of us.
-When I caught up to them and her little four year old daughter saw me, she took my hand and we walked together.
-Her six-year old brother then began telling me about him crafting and how their birthdays were coming up.
+When I caught up to them and her little four-year-old daughter saw me, she took my hand and we walked together.
+Her six-year-old brother then began telling me about him crafting and how their birthdays were coming up.
 Despite only knowing these children for around a month, it was heartwarming to have that connection with them.
 Those are the moments that make it all worth it in the end.
 Those are the moments I cherish.

 I never grew up watching Mr. Rogers.
-But a couple weeks ago, I watched an amazing and emotional documentary on him called “Won’t You Be My Neighbor?” at the Charles Theater.
+But a couple of weeks ago, I watched an amazing and emotional documentary on him called “Won’t You Be My Neighbor?” at the Charles Theater.
 A line from it has stuck with me all summer.
 In it, Mr. Rogers says that whenever he saw something scary on the news, his mother used to tell him, “Look for the helpers.
 You will always find people that are helping.”

 Last week I met one of those helpers that Mr. Rogers talks about.
 It all began when Dante, who is one of the social workers at OPD, took me and another intern out all the way out to Williamsport, a town that’s an hour and a half west of Baltimore.
 Nestled in between the farms and rolling green hills is Cedar Ridge, a therapeutic group home for boys where a lot of our clients go for placement.
 There, we meet Bill.